drandreaskrueger/coinbaseTestbed/README.md

 Learning, and improving, the [Coinbase tutorial](https://developers.coinbase.com).

 ## Inconsistencies, typos, bugs
-I could find these bugs in the Python library, and/or the server code:
+I could find these bugs in the Coinbase Python library, and/or their server code:

 * [client.get_notifications()](bugs/get_notifications-Bug.md) - the [official code](cb/cbNotificationsBug.py) creates a ``TypeError: unhashable type: 'dict'``
 * [verify_callback()](bugs/verify_callback()_False.md) - missing data in their package, lack of documentation, and a bug.